-The Tuckers and the government have agreed that if the Court accepts the plea agreements, Shaun Tucker will be sentenced to eight years in prison and Joanna Tucker will be sentenced to between six and 18 months in prison.
-Shaun Tucker further agrees to pay forfeiture of at least \$30 million and Joanne further agrees to pay forfeiture of at least \$20 million, and that their residence in Keymar is subject to forfeiture.
-Both Tuckers also agree to pay restitution of at least \$1.6 million in connection with the employee benefit fraud, and pay restitution to the IRS of \$492,961 for tax evasion.
-U.S. District Judge J. Frederick Motz has scheduled sentencing for both Tuckers for November 20, 2015, at 12:00 p.m.
+Joanne Tucker, a/k/a "Joanne Krcma," "Jill Swanson," and "Jocelyn Turner," age 50, of Keymar, Maryland, previously pleaded guilty to her participation in the fraud schemes.
+Joanne Tucker and the government have agreed that if the Court accepts her plea agreement, she will be sentenced to between six and 18 months in prison.
+Joanne Tucker further agrees to pay forfeiture of at least \$20 million, and forfeit her residence in Keymar.
+Joanne Tucker also agreed to pay restitution of at least \$1.6 million in connection with the employee benefit fraud, and \$492,961 to the IRS for tax evasion.
+Judge Motz has scheduled sentencing for Joanne Tucker for December 3, 2015, at 9:30 a.m.

 In a related case, co-conspirator Jonathan Mickle, age 43, of Asheville, North Carolina, formerly of Taneytown, Maryland, pleaded guilty on June 25, 2015 to conspiracy to commit wire fraud and tax fraud in connection with the fraud schemes.
-Judge Motz has scheduled sentencing for November 3, 2015, at 2:15 p.m.
+Judge Motz has scheduled sentencing for February 19, 2016, at 11:00 a.m.